CausaLM: Causal Model Explanation Through Counterfactual Language Models: Data

 In order to evaluate the quality of our causal effect estimation method, we need a dataset where we can control test examples such that for each text we have a counterfactual text that differs only by the \textit{Gender} or \textit{Race} of the person it discusses.
 We also need to be able to control the data-generating process in the training set, so that we can create such a bias for the model to pick up.
 A dataset that offers such control exists, and is called the Equity Evaluation Corpus (EEC)~\cite{kiritchenko2018examining}.

 It is a benchmark dataset, designed for examining inappropriate biases in system predictions, and it consists of $8,640$ English sentences chosen to tease out \textit{Racial} and \textit{Gender} related bias.
 Each sentence is labeled for the mood state it conveys, a task also known as \textit{Profile of Mood States} (POMS).
 Each of the sentences in the dataset is comprised using one of eleven templates, with placeholders for a person's name and the emotion it conveys.
 For example, one of the original templates is: \textit{"<Person> feels <emotional state word>."}.
-The name placeholder (\textit{<Person>}) is then filled using a pre-existing list of common names that are tagged as male or female, and as African-american or European.
-The emotion placeholder (\textit{<emotional state word>}) is filled using lists of words, each list corresponding to one of four possible mood states: \textit{Anger}, \textit{Sadness}, \textit{Fear} and \textit{Joy}.
+The name placeholder (\textit{<Person>}) is then filled using a pre-existing list of common names that are tagged as male or female, and as African-american or European.\footnote{In this paper we take a binary approach towards race and gender, as is done in the Equity Evaluation Corpus \cite{kiritchenko2018examining}, although this is obviously not the case in reality.
+This helps us keep the task and experiments clear, easy to follow and analyse.} The emotion placeholder (\textit{<emotional state word>}) is filled using lists of words, each list corresponding to one of four possible mood states: \textit{Anger}, \textit{Sadness}, \textit{Fear} and \textit{Joy}.
 The label is the title of the list from which the emotion is taken.